 ArtThe fine artworks, hurled right from the heart of the nation endure a worldwide audience.
-This innate talent helps in producing handicrafts like - Woven cotton or silk sarees, fabrics with block prints, stuffed toys, floor coverings, bamboo work, cane work, jute work, woodcraft, iron craft, stone craft, metal craft, terra cotta, zari work, folk paintings, ornaments, dolls and papier mache.
+This innate talent helps in producing handicrafts like - Woven cotton or silk sarees, fabrics with block prints, stuffed toys, floor coverings, bamboo work, cane work, jute work, woodcraft, iron craft, stone craft, metal craft, terra cotta, zari work, folk paintings, ornaments, dolls and papier-mache.
 Apart from the above, it is much known for the uncanny work of Gond painting and the traditional carpets of Gwalior.
-This innate knack runs through every artisan's veins in Madhya Pradesh.
-Their flairs of art are quite visible on their monuments too.
 The other crafts like bamboo and jute work are widely traded in the local bazaars.
-Tourist beyond borders loath for this kind of stuff which is at times irresistible.

 DanceThe vibrant colours, unique attires, and melodious music make all the folk dances in Madhya Pradesh exquisite.
 Gaur, Muria, Sugga, Saila, Karma, Kaksar, Chithirai Festival dance are notable and have their connotation.
 Each dance is followed by a complete set of male and female jewellery, steaming curiosity.